4th of July – Clambakes, and Lobster Feasts -Huntington’s “Homestead” Estate, Throggs Neck, Westchester Co., NY

 In a medium saucepan, add chicken stock, garlic, grits, salt & pepper, Using a whisk, stir the ingredients for about 8 minutes.
 In a bowl, add the rest of the ingredients.
 Pour into a casserole dish. top with some cheddar cheese.
 Bake 350@ for 35-40 mins.
 Recipe by Nancy Armitage

-This are amazing little bite size pecan tarts called Southern Pecan Tassies.
+This are amazing little bite size Pecan Tarts called Southern Pecan Tassies.

-Also, Mrs. Arabella “Belle” Huntington often served Petit Fours at teatime.
-They are a lovely petit square tea cakes iced with Royal Icing.
 The Huntingtons preferred a special blended tea which was made by mixing India tea mixed with Ceylon tea making an delicious Orange Pekoe Tea.
-Mrs. Huntington could have added roses petals or orange peel and/or cinnamon spice to enhance her tea.
-We know that the Huntingtons also drank Lipton’s tea & Englands’ Ridgeway Tea which is Orange Pekoe tea, a refreshing tea served cold in the summertime.
-This popular tradition of “Iced Tea” came to America, one hot summer at the World’s Fair in 1904 in St. Louis, Missouri.
+Mrs. Arabella Huntington could have added roses petals or orange peel and/or cinnamon spice to enhance her tea.
+We know that the Huntingtons also drank Lipton’s tea & Englands’ Ridgeway Tea which is also Orange Pekoe tea.
+Orange Pekoe, is a refreshing tea served hot or cold in the summertime.

-Historical Note: The layout of the Huntington “Homestead” property was outlined on several large blueprints (Syracuse University).
+Historical Note: The layout of the Collis and Arabella Huntington “Homestead” property was outlined on several large blueprints (Syracuse University).
 These blueprints were created in 1922 by Earl B. Lovell, an engineer & city surveyor.
-They really help us to understand what the property looked like when the Huntingtons lived there.
-The Throggs Neck – C. P. Huntington property had been previously owned by Frederick C. Havermeyer from June 1874-1884.
-The streets surrounding the property were Morris Lane, East Tremont Ave., 177th Street, & an old road from Fort Schuyler to dock to village of Westchester in New York, (which is now Brooklyn).
-The entire property was surrounded by a tall granite wall & granite posts & several tall (4) elaborate gates on all sides.
+They really helped us to understand what the property looked like when the Huntingtons lived there.
+The Throgg’s Neck – C. P. Huntington property had been previously owned by Frederick C. Havermeyer from June 1874-1884.

-The Huntington “Homestead” at Throggs Neck property had large brick buildings, one of them a brick tower for Huntington guards at the corner of Morris Lane.
-The blueprint describes the Huntington Mansion on the estate as a 2- story Victorian Gothic Mansard Stucco flanked by two four-story stucco wings with a huge triple porch or veranda with steps on each side of the house.
-The property had numerous framed buildings, some 1-story high & some 2- story high, probably housing for gardeners, guards, chauffeurs, etc. The property had 3 large hot houses, 2 boathouses, 3 docks (large dock big enough to dock the steamship ferry to pick up the Huntingtons & entourage), old long dock on Mitchell property, & the old dock built by Whitestone Ferry Co.-Sept.1913).
-The property had several large horse stables; Mrs. Huntington’s horses; a man named Sullivan took good care of Mrs. Huntingtons horses.
+The Huntington “Homestead” at Throggs Neck property had large brick buildings, one of them a brick tower for the Huntington’s guards at the corner of Morris Lane.
+The blueprint describes the Huntington Mansion on the estate as a 2-story Victorian Gothic Mansard Stucco flanked by two four-story stucco wings with a huge triple porch or veranda with steps on each side of the mansion.
+The property had numerous framed buildings, some 1-story high & some 2- story high, probably housing for gardeners, guards, chauffeurs, etc. The property had 3 large hot houses, 2 boathouses, 3 docks (large dock big enough to dock a steamship ferry to pick up the Huntingtons & entourage), old long dock on Mitchell property, & the old dock built by Whitestone Ferry Co.- Sept.1913).
+The property had several large horse stables; “Mrs. Huntington’s horses”; a employee, a man named Sullivan took good care of Mrs. Arabella Huntington’s horses.
 Mrs. Arabella D. Huntington also raced her horses, (I found evidence in H. E. Huntington Journal Ledgers), also 1 large brick horse stable, & several other framed stables – one on the old public Road Whitestone ferry.
 There is also an interesting description to some of the property as the “Virgil de Escoriaza”.

 Bibliography: